Soccer-Sanchez header seals late win for Spurs at Watford | Sports-Games

 Victory lifted Tottenham above Manchester United and West Ham, with 33 points from 18 games, two points behind Arsenal who have played two games more.
 It was cruel on Watford who have now lost six consecutive league games and sit one place and two points above the bottom three, having played two more games than 18th-placed Burnley.

-While Tottenham were largely unimpressive they can point to 21 goal attempts to the six for Watford and they remain unbeaten in the eight league games they have played since Conte replaced the sacked Nuno Espirito Santo.
-"We scored at the end but I think we tried and tried for the whole game," Conte said.
+While Tottenham were largely unimpressive they can justifiably point to 21 goal attempts to the six for Watford and 74% possession and they remain unbeaten in the eight league games they have played under Conte since the Italian replaced the sacked Nuno Espirito Santo.
+Momentum is clearly building and a couple of astute signings in January could make them serious top-four contenders.

-"It was difficult because we didn't score but created chances and when you find an opponent who is well organised it is not simple.
-It is important to get three points.
-"We know we have to suffer to get points."
+"I've seen great commitment from many players but we have to improve in many aspects and we need time to work on this aspect," Conte told reporters.
+"It is important to get three points.
+We know we have to suffer to get points.
+Another clean sheet and we're showing solidity in this aspect."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)